Emergency Stroke Treatment

 Revascularization Device

-- tPA (tissue plasminogen activator) – Uses a medicine administered through an intravenous (IV) line to dissolve clots; it must be given within soon after stroke symptoms begin and can significantly reduce the effects of stroke (available at all Cone Health emergency departments)
+- Intravenous thrombolysis therapy – Uses a medicine administered through an intravenous (IV) line to dissolve clots; it must be given soon after stroke symptoms begin and can significantly reduce the effects of stroke (available at all Cone Health emergency departments)

-- Clot retrieval device (endovascular revascularization) – Guides a thin, flexible tube, called a catheter, through your blood vessels to directly access and restore blood flow (available at Moses Cone Hospital)
+- Endovascular therapy – Includes mechanical thrombectomy, a clot retrieval procedure which guides instruments through blood vessels to directly access and restore blood flow (available at Moses Cone Hospital)

 Treatments to Control Bleeding

-If your stroke is hemorrhagic—meaning it’s caused by a broken or leaking blood vessel—your doctors will work quickly to identify and control the cause of bleeding.
+If a stroke is hemorrhagic – meaning it’s caused by a broken or leaking blood vessel in the brain – doctors will work quickly to identify and control the cause of bleeding and ensure the blood pressure is controlled.
+Treatments for a hemorrhagic stroke may include:

 Top-Quality Neurological Services